pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 tightened up a fair amount, but it should be possible to achieve more results with further improvement.

-Having become an official developer in 2010, much of my initial ebuild development revolved around CVS and repoman, both of which felt slow and antiquated even at the outset of my tenure.
-Thankfully, CVS was swapped out for git in 2015, but repoman stuck around for nearly another decade after that.
-While work was done on repoman over the years between 2010 and 2020, the overall weakness of its design was never corrected leading to it being officially retired in 2022 in favor of pkgcheck (and pkgdev).
+Beginning my tenure as an ebuild maintainer between 2005 and 2010, much of the development process revolved around CVS and repoman, both of which felt slow and antiquated even at the outset.
+Thankfully, CVS was swapped out for git in 2015, but repoman stuck around for years after that.
+While work was done on repoman over the years that followed, its overall design flaws were never corrected leading to it being officially retired in 2022 in favor of pkgcheck (and pkgdev).

-Comparatively speaking, pkgcheck is much better designed than repoman; however, it still lags in many areas generally due in part to relying on pkgcore[^pkgcore] and using an amalgamation of caching and hacks in order to obtain a modicum of performance via parallelization.
+Comparatively speaking, pkgcheck is much better designed than repoman; however, it still lags in many areas generally due in part to relying on pkgcore[^pkgcore] and using an amalgamation of caching and hacks to obtain a modicum of performance via parallelization.
 In short, it should be possible to do better, but the path towards an alternative is not easy.

 # Pkgcraft support